 I already got one for you in January N64 controller with USB connection presented, which is intended for the Apple Mac as well as for Windows PCs.
-Furthermore, it should work on the Nintendo Switch.
+It should also work on the Nintendo Switch.
 I found that interesting, so I ordered and tested the gaming accessories.
-It works very well in some areas and less so in others.
-In the following, I'll show you why it's my pick of the week.
+It works very well in some areas, not so much in others. why it mine Pick of the week is, I will show you below.

 Abbreviation: Click here to go directly to the relevant Amazon page

 The clear advantages of this controller are in the design.
 While some Nintendo fans use the GameCube controller (here with a USB connection) describe them as the best gamepad of all time, the USB-plugged N64 controller is also good for emulating various games or homebrew projects on PC and Mac.
 In my test, it worked just as well with Game Boy titles as it did with games and private projects for the Nintendo 64.
 The key assignment can either be implemented directly in the emulator (e.g. Project64) or via a mapping app.
 The analog stick can also be precisely calibrated in this way.
 I can recommend the controller especially for the gaming PC.

 First the good news: The gamepad is recognized on the Nintendo Switch as a plug-and-play input device as soon as it is plugged into one of the USB ports.
 The bad news is: You can only play the simplest games with it, as the N64 controller has far fewer buttons than the switch controller.
 These cannot be assigned and the gamepad can be re-mapped with them.
 It's not even possible to play the remake of Super Mario 64 because the old buttons don't match the new programming.
 An original feel can no longer be built up here.
 But that's not what I bought the controller for either.